Wushiyii/NAO-autoSearching/README.md

 It's a robotic searching and recognition algorithn by Python.And it's mainly based on OpenCV、Naoqi、Numpy、PIL module.

 #### The process :
-Open the robot's head camera --> Get image -->  Binary image  -->  Get 2D locate --> Transform to 3D locate --> Go to the target  --> Pick it --> Go to  another target position --> Drop it
+Open the robot's head camera --> Get image -->  Binary image  --> Morphology -->  Get 2D locate --> Transform to 3D locate --> Go to the target  --> Pick it --> Go to  another target position --> Drop it

 #### The process's detail :
 The process has many part: